 Playing the Game

 The game is played over seven rounds.
 Each round begins with the top card being flipped over.
 This card will show five dice.
 One of the players will have to roll the combination of dice pictured on the card this round.
 For the jokers pictured on the card, the player can use any number not already pictured on the card.
 All jokers must be the same number though.
 The large number on the card indicates how many rolls the player will get to meet the combination on the card.
-The payout value is how much the player will receive from the bank if they are successful.
+The payout value is how much the player will receive from the bank if they are successful, also there are others some great games online for betting as you can find in the megaways slots and that are great to making some money on these sites.

 Starting with the first player players will bid for the opportunity to roll the dice.
 Players can bid in any order but all bids must raise the bid by at least $100.
 A player is unable to bid higher than the amount they have in chips.
 The player who bids the highest will get the opportunity to roll the dice.
 They will place their bid in the slot in the tray.
 If no one bids the first player gets to roll the dice without having to bid anything.